tweedge/springcore-0day-en/README.md

 I hope it assists you in your sizing, analysis, and remediation. :)

 **Please note that this is a different issue than CVE-2022-22963!
 Major cybersecurity news outlets, including ThreatPost, have gotten this fact wrong - and this is compounding confusion across other outlets and making triage much more difficult.
-See the "Errors" section for more details!**
+See the [Errors](https://github.com/tweedge/springcore-0day-en#errors) section for more details!**

 ## TL;DR